 Our new museum, located on Cheetham Hill Road – “the most diverse street in the UK” – will bring people of all faiths, backgrounds and ages together.
 A two-storey extension will be built and our Grade II* listed synagogue repaired and restored.
 From the stories we tell in our new gallery to the bagels we bake in our ‘Kitchen’ café, our new museum will help create a brighter, more harmonious future, actively promoting the acceptance and understanding of all faiths and cultures.

-The majority of project costs will be funded by the Heritage Lottery Fund.
-We have so far raised £1million in match funding – well over half the required amount.
+The majority of project costs will be funded by the National Lottery.
+We have so far raised £2million in match funding and need to raise a further £300,000.